-Morrisroe chose to create an app containing a suite of linear and interactive films, designed to be mobile, realistic and to test the viewer.
+How we helped Morrisroe chose to create an app containing a suite of linear and interactive films, designed to be mobile, realistic and to test the viewer.
 The information from their Standards documents and existing PowerPoint presentations formed the basis of the 17 short technical films we produced in conjunction with their subject matter experts.
 All the films, as many as 5 per day, were shot on working sites using Morrisroe employees and contractors for added authenticity.

 Film topics included abrasive wheels, site access & egress, concrete, COSHH, dumpers, dust, edge protection, excavations, work at height equipment, manual handling, MEWPs, noise & vibration, raft slabs, striking, work areas, & work at height.

 Interactive films were developed to enhance the user experience further, using invisible hotspots to test hazard-spotting skills and awareness.
 A successful spot activates a pop-up window with a reiteration of the learning point.
 This interactivity helped Morrisroe engage learners in essential topics such as noise, lifting, storage & unloading.